kenylson23/lastortillas.cursor.2/replit.md

   - Successfully configured for Replit deployment
   - Build output: 474KB main bundle with code splitting for optimal performance
   - All cart data persists in localStorage per location for excellent user experience
+  - Implemented WhatsApp integration for order processing via wa.me links
+  - Updated menu system to use static MENU_ITEMS from constants.ts with full item details
+  - Added LOCATIONS data with delivery fees and static table management
+  - Created generateOrderId() and createWhatsAppOrderMessage() utilities for order processing
+  - Updated EnhancedCart and OnlineMenu components to work without backend dependencies
+  - Converted all price displays to use formatPrice() utility function
+  - Successfully configured for Replit deployment
+  - Build output: 474KB main bundle with code splitting for optimal performance
+  - All cart data persists in localStorage per location for excellent user experience